-Couple suspected in Arizona murder escape during extradition
+Pair suspected in Arizona killing escape during extradition

 They were last seen in a pickup truck with an Arizona license plate and possibly driving through Arizona, according to police who said the couple was believed to be armed and dangerous.

-The two were arrested May 24 in Henrietta, New York, in connection with the murder the previous month of Frank Bligh, 72, in Tucson.
+The two were arrested May 24 in Henrietta, New York, in connection with the slaying the previous month of Frank Bligh, 72, in Tucson.

 The Barksdales were being extradited to Arizona’s Pima County where authorities said the two were facing charges of first-degree murder, burglary, arson, felony criminal damage and auto theft.